What Is Company Culture? (Plus 10 Expert Tips for Improvement)

 To help prevent this, hire people who not only have the needed job skills but who also share your organization’s vision and values and will fortify them with fresh perspectives.
 Help candidates get to know your company culture during the application process so both you and the applicants will have a better idea of whether they would be a good fit.

-2. Integrate Your Values Into Everyday Activities
+2. Integrate Your Values into Everyday Activities

 Ways to integrate your values can be found almost everywhere in your organization.
 You can, for instance: